mauriciofarina/SelfDrivingCar-TrafficSignClassifier/writeup_template.md

-### Proprocess
+### Preprocess

 In order to obtain better results, 3 steps of preprocessing was implemented:

 #### 1. Grayscale Conversion

-After multiple tests with differente color maps and channels, it was notice that a single channel grayscale image obtained the best results for this model.
+After multiple tests with different color maps and channels, it was notice that a single channel grayscale image obtained the best results for this model.

 #### 2. Histogram Equalization

-In order to ajust light conditions, the histogram equalizatiton was applyied to the grayscale images
+In order to adjust light conditions, the histogram equalization was applied to the grayscale images

 #### 3. Normalization